KNOW WHEN TO SELL A STOCK

 If you bought the right stock at the right time the only reason to sell – and every investor would like it – is when stock becomes over-priced.
-Regularly check your portfolio’s stocks for price reasonableness, using DGP stock rating.
-If the price of a stock becomes high enough in relation to its peers and, consequently, dividend much lower, maybe it is better to use your money elsewhere and earn higher returns.
+Regularly check your portfolio’s stocks for price reasonableness, using stock price estimate on Stock Screen.
+If the price becomes high enough in relation to its peers and, consequently, dividend lower, maybe it is better to use your money elsewhere and earn higher returns.

-- if something unforeseen happens and it will have permanent negative effect on business.
+– something unforeseen happens and it will have permanent negative effect on business.

 If company struggles fundamentally, its share price will not grow over longer term and dividend growth is very unlikely.

-- High dividend yield – higher than sector average;
+• High dividend yield – higher than that of peers;

-- High payout ratio – higher than sector average;
+• High payout ratio – higher than that of peers;

 Individual investment portfolio perspective